fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 #### Task 13.2.

-On the command line, create a <i>blogs</i> table for the application with the following columns
+On the command-line, create a <i>blogs</i> table for the application with the following columns
 - id (unique, incrementing id)
 - author (string)
 - url (string that cannot be empty)